aerospike/aerospike-client-python/doc/client.rst

             | Maximum number of retries before aborting the current transaction.
 The initial attempt is not counted as a retry.
             |
             | If max_retries is exceeded, the transaction will return error ``AEROSPIKE_ERR_TIMEOUT``.
             |
-            | **WARNING**: Database writes that are not idempotent (such as "add") should not be retried because the write operation may be performed multiple times
-            | if the client timed out previous transaction attempts.
-It's important to use a distinct write policy for non-idempotent writes, which sets max_retries = `0`;
-            |
             | Default: ``2``
         * **sleep_between_retries** (:class:`int`)